anam03ahmad/datascience/Projects/SentenceSentiments/README.md

 1000 reviews from Imdb, 500 positive and 500 negative
 1000 reviews from Yelp, 500 positive and 500 negative
 TOTAL: 3000 reviews, 1500 positive, 1500 negative
+Positive sentiment is a score of 1, and negative sentiment is a score of 0
+Input data has 2 columns: review\t score

 # DESIGN & DEVELOPMENT STEPS:
 Step 1: Data Exploration - Nontextual features